 Now that it is clear that the United Kingdom is definitely heading out of the European Union, thoughts have turned to what a post-Brexit Britain will look like.
-It seems as though the government is intending to choose controlling immigration over single market access.
+It seems as though the government intends to choose controlling immigration over single-market access, much to the chagrin of British pensioners living abroad.
 This worries the markets due to the grave potential implications for the British economy.

 What would boost pound sterling exchange rates?